 Earning a BSN degree can help you advance your career.
 Completing a bachelor’s program demonstrates commitment, skill and knowledge.
 The BSN degree helps nurses provide better patient care, so finishing this coursework can help nurses move into higher-paying positions with more professional responsibility.
 This degree can create more possibilities for nurses and help them offer better patient care.

-Since research and clinical evidence support the idea that BSN nurses provide better care, more employers now require this degree for entry-level hires, and more nurses now earn additional education to advance their careers.
-A BSN is increasingly valuable in most healthcare settings.
-At the bachelor’s level, nursing schools teach advanced skills in leadership, research, communication, patient care and other areas.
+Since research and clinical evidence support the idea that BSN nurses provide better care, more employers now require this degree for entry-level hires, and most RNs now have at least a bachelor’s.
+A BSN is increasingly valuable and even necessary for nurses looking to advance their careers in any healthcare setting.
+At the bachelor’s level, accredited nursing programs teach advanced skills in leadership, research, communication, patient care and other areas.
 A BSN can make a difference for your career and help you get ahead as a nurse.

-Learn more about Northeastern State’s online RN to BSN program.
+Learn more about Northeastern State University’s online RN to BSN program.